ellenmliu/Interview-practice/README.md

 1) What is the most influential book or blog post you’ve read regarding web development?

-&nbsp;The most influential blog post I have read about web development is 'So, You’re a Web Designer, Right?' by Gorka Melero.
+&nbsp;&nbsp;The most influential blog post I have read about web development is 'So, You’re a Web Designer, Right?' by Gorka Melero.
 In this post, he explains how web design was like a few years ago, and how technology evolving affects the way a web designer goes about their work.
 He goes on about how new tech is made for